 2.1.1 Background

 Since the establishment of the Hubbard Brook Experimental Forest by the US Forest Service in 1955, research at HBR has focused on the ecology and management of northern forests.
 The Hubbard Brook Ecosystem Study, founded in 1963 by G. Likens, F. H. Bormann, R. Pierce and their colleagues, developed the small watershed approach to understanding forest ecosystems and advanced the use of whole-ecosystem manipulations to help elucidate the response of forests to disturbance.
-From the beginning, HBR has sought to bring research results to policy and management, and research from the site has figured strongly in the national debates on air pollution, carbon management, and forest harvesting.
+From the beginning, HBR has sought to bring research results to policy and management, and research from the site has figured strongly in the national debates on air pollution, carbon management, and forest harvesting (Holmes and Likens 2016).

 These early efforts were strengthened when HBR joined the LTER network in 1988.
 The focus on understanding the role of disturbance in the functioning of forest ecosystems continues to this day, but our research team has grown, our research program has evolved and broadened, and our knowledge of the ecosystem has become deeper and more nuanced as we observe long-term trends and seek to explain surprising responses that challenge our understanding.
 Among the unexpected findings at HBR in recent years are:

-High-elevation conifer trees (balsam fir and red spruce) were predicted to decline due to climate change, but instead have shown more robust growth than any other tree species in the past decade.
+Evapotranspiration in the reference watershed, measured as the difference between annual precipitation and stream discharge, has significantly declined over the period of record despite gradually increasing air temperature..

-Ca is generally not considered a limiting element in temperate forests, but experimental addition of Ca to a watershed reversed the decline in the watershed’s forest and had significant impacts on tree health, transpiration, tree reproduction, litter decomposition, and stream chemistry and biology.
+Although Ca is not considered a limiting element in temperate forests, ‘ experimental addition of Ca to a watershed reversed forest decline and had significant impacts on transpiration, tree reproduction, root biomass, litter decomposition, and stream chemistry and biology.

 N export in streamwater of the reference watershed has remained at a very low level through most of the last decade despite the cessation of aboveground biomass accumulation in the forest and the continued accumulation of N from air pollution.